 Annex 1

-Technical and operational characteristics of systems operating in the aeronautical mobile (route) service in the frequency band 117.975-137 MHz
+Technical and operational characteristics of the VHF datalink (VDL) Mode 2 (VDLM2) systems operating in the aeronautical mobile (route) service in the frequency band 136-137 MHz

 A1.1 Introduction

-The frequency band 117.975-137 MHz is allocated to the AM(R)S and is the principle communications band for voice and data aeronautical safety communications in the air-to-ground, air-to-air, and ground-to-air directions.
-These communications are used at all airports where air traffic services are available and in all phases of flight.
+The frequency band 136-137 MHz is allocated to the AM(R)S and is the principle communications band for aeronautical safety data communications in the air-to-ground, air-to-air, and ground-to-air directions.
+These systems are internationally standardized by the International Civil Aviation Organization (ICAO) for VHF datalink (VDL) Mode 2 (VDLM2).
+These communications are used in all airspaces where air traffic services are available and in all phases of flight.

-A1.2 Technical characteristics of aeronautical mobile (route) service systems in the frequency band 117.975-137 MHz
+A1.2 Technical characteristics of the VHF datalink (VDL) Mode 2 (VDLM2) systems operating in the aeronautical mobile (route) service in the frequency band136-137 MHz

-The technical characteristics of representative AM(R)S systems operating in the frequency range 117.975-137 MHz are presented in Table 1.
+The technical characteristics of representativeVDLM2 systems operating in the frequency band 136-137 MHz are presented in Table A1.1.
 Some stations use different antennas to transmit and to receive signals.

 Table A1.1

-Characteristics of aeronautical mobile (route) service systems the frequency band 117.975-137 MHz
+Characteristics ofVDLM2 systems operating in the frequency band 136-137 MHz